Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/scoring-points.md

 <Alert severity="info">

-When declaring a variable to contain a service, it's best to name it with the exact name of the service (`Class.Players`), even though this means breaking usual naming conventions for variables.
+When declaring a variable to contain a service, it's best to name it with the exact name of the service (`"Players"`), even though this means breaking usual naming conventions for variables.

 </Alert>